|Mid-December||Applications Opens in Ufunds|

-Overview of the BrownConnect Summer and Semester Projects for Research, Internships, Teaching (SPRINT) Awards
+Overview of the BrownConnect Summer and Semester Projects for Research, Internships and Teaching Awards (SPRINT)

 The goal of all these experiential learning opportunities is to enable students to:

-2. gain and apply new skills, and deepen existing ones;
+1. Gain and apply new skills, and deepen existing ones

-3. contribute to positive outcomes for you and your communities
+4. Contribute to positive outcomes for themselves and their communities

 SPRINTs also provide financial support for students who may not be able to engage in such an opportunity without funding.
 Three grants available in UFunds (under BrownConnect SPRINT Awards):

-- Non-Brown internship and research opportunities - LINK Awards: Students may apply even if they do not have a position in place (summer only)
+- Non-Brown internship and research opportunities (LINK): Students may apply even if they do not have a position in place (summer only)

 - Projects with Brown faculty - Undergraduate Teaching and Research Awards (UTRA): Students may apply for research or course development positions posted by faculty (and list their preference) or with their own research project that a faculty member has endorsed (summer and semester)

-- Non-Brown-affiliated Signature LINK Employer Partners Program: Signature internships through CareerLAB and the Swearer Center provide 10 funded opportunities that are exclusive to Brown students (summer only).
+- Signature Employer Partner Programs: Signature domestic and international internships that are exclusive to Brown students (summer only).

-- Learn about Brown faculty research interests by searching the University’s Research Directory.
-While it is not necessary to reach out to faculty regarding the opportunities published on the SPRINT Search (you can just apply!), this website provides useful guidance for connecting with faculty if you would like to pursue a faculty collaboration in another area.
+- Learn about Brown faculty research interests by searching the Brown's Research Directory.
+While it is not necessary to reach out to faculty regarding the opportunities published on the SPRINT Search (coming soon), this website provides useful information.

 - At the top of the SPRINT Search tool, you will find links to “Explore Bruno Opportunities on BrownConnect.”
 “Bruno Opportunities” are provided by Brown alumni or parent connections and offer Brown students preference in the hiring and selection process.
 They are denoted by the Brown shield and float to the top of your searches in BrownConnect.